APPLICATION STRATEGY 2019: Oregon Elk and Antelope

-There are a number of different options to already consider, which means it’s time to make your decision.
-If you are looking for a top shelf hunt you need to plan on this taking some time.
-In the meantime, if you are up for that hunt sooner than later swing for the fence and maybe you can beat the odds.
+There are a number of different options to consider, which makes it time to make your decision.
+If you are looking for a top-shelf hunt, you need to plan on this taking some time.
+In the meantime, if you are up for that hunt sooner rather than later, swing for the fence and maybe you can beat the odds.
 Plan on hunting on a general tag this season and use that time to get ready for a future controlled hunt—maybe even in the same unit.

-There are currently four controlled rifle hunts, two muzzleloader hunt, and a late archery hunt that you could draw with zero points.
-You can see this list here.
+There are currently four controlled rifle hunts, four muzzleloader hunts, and a late archery hunt that you could draw with zero points.
+You can see this list on Filtering 2.0.

 What can I expect with 5 to 6 elk preference points?

 Well, what are you waiting for?
-There is not a Roosevelt elk tag in the state you cannot draw with six points other than Unit 23-Melrose, which will take about five to six more years if it doesn’t creep in the meantime.
+There is not a Roosevelt elk tag in the state that you cannot draw with six points other than Unit 23-Melrose, which is going to take about five to six more years if it doesn’t creep in the meantime.

 What can I expect with 10 plus elk preference points?

 If you are waiting out Unit 23-Melrose you are getting very close to your goal.
 With 10 points you had a 22% chance last year and with 11 it was 100%.
-Good luck!
-When it happens, make the best of it.
+Good luck when it happens and make the best of it.

 Current antelope herd conditions